Can a Company be Sued for Mismanagement? Understanding Your Business Risk

 In addition, seeking professional advice from a lawyer, accountant, or business advisor can help you ensure that you are meeting your legal obligations and managing your business effectively.

 In conclusion, understanding the risks of mismanagement and taking steps to protect your business is essential for any business owner in Australia.
-By establishing clear governance, maintaining accurate financial records, staying up to date with legal requirements, obtaining insurance coverage, and seeking professional advice, you can reduce the risk of mismanagement and
+By establishing clear governance, maintaining accurate financial records, staying up to date with legal requirements, obtaining insurance coverage, and seeking professional advice, you can reduce the risk of mismanagement.